wesleydonald/MTRN4231/README.md

 ### Recent Updates
 - [Date][Name] feature.
+- [Week 8 Friday][Ryan] Updated CV to use more effective detection methods, resulting in smoother pose estimation for pieces.
 - [Week 8 Thu][Wesley] Created the simulation package to tested the brain and visualisation nodes.
 - [Week 8 Wed][Wesley] Created the visualisation package to represented the system in rviz.
 - [Week 8 Tue][Wesley] Created the brain package to implement gameplay logic and control the system.